 "While empirical research is scarce, learning theorists have associated interdisciplinary learning with higher levels of mental complexity, perspective taking, beliefs about knowledge and inquiry, and complex collaboration.
 Yet the promise of interdisciplinary learning extends beyond the important skills here described.
 In quality interdisciplinary classrooms, students can examine relevant contemporary topics in their full complexity.
 From globalization to climate change, from the ethics of global health to the digital revolution, the world of today and tomorrow becomes the source of problems for study, and helping students make sense of such problems becomes our goal.
 In such classrooms, interdisciplinary learning is not an aim in itself but a rigorous tool to help students gain practice in the work of their generation."

-Heidi Hayes Jacobs is founder and president of Curriculum 21 (formerly Curriculum Designers) and is executive director of the Curriculum Mapping Institute.
+Heidi Hayes Jacobs is president and founder of Curriculum Designers and Curriculum 21.
 Her books include Interdisciplinary Curriculum: Design and Implementation, Mapping the Big Picture: Integrating Curriculum and Assessment K-12, and most recently Curriculum 21: Essential Education for a Changing World.